Oxbian/Discord-No-Nitro-Emoji/README.md

 `about:debugging#/runtime/this-firefox`, then click on the button `Load Temporary Add-On`, and choose the discord-no-nitro-emoji zip file.

-The zip file can be obtained from github packages or by packaging the extensions directly from the source code.
+The zip file can be obtained from github releases or by packaging the extensions directly from the source code.

 ## Packaging